 Leave rocks and logs where they are found to avoid damaging habitat for small creatures like reptiles and insects.
+In some instances rocks may have been placed in specific patterns by Indigenous people making them culturally significant and therefore should be left alone.
 This will also help to maintain the beauty and natural integrity of the site that we travel to see.
 (At a damaged site, oftentimes one can detect the removal of rocks and logs.
 In this instance, one may endeavour to help nature along by moving rocks and logs back into their normal positions especially if the damage is obviously recent.)

 Trees are often damaged near campsites.
-Take care not to break off branches while securing tents or clotheslines, and when suspending food (in order to discourage Quolls and Possums).
+Take care not to break off branches while securing tent or clotheslines, and when suspending food (to discourage Quolls and Possums).
 Place a stuff sack or other material under ropes or where padding is necessary to protect the bark.
 Trees shouldn't be targets or storage sites for axes and knives or altered with wire and nails.
 All of these can introduce disease and will definitely leave permanent scars.